lsdsoftware/utils/README.md

 ### Message Dispatcher
 Dispatch messages to handlers.
 This utility assumes messages are one of three types: request, response, or notification; and follow a predefined format (see type definition below).

-Call `dispatch` to dispatch a message.
-Requests and notifications are dispatched to request handlers that you provided at construction.
-Responses are dispatched to response listeners, you listen for response by calling `waitForResponse`.

-A _myAddress_ parameter provided at construction is used to filter messages.
-Only requests and notifications whose _to_ attribute matches _myAddress_ will be processed.

 ```typescript
 interface Request {
   to: string